-If you love your candles—and we know you do—you want them to last and smell just as good months later as they did on day one.
-But here’s the thing: fragrance doesn’t last forever.
-Especially if your candles are sitting in a steamy bathroom or on a sunlit windowsill.
+If you love your candles, you want them to smell just as good months later as they did on day one.
+But here's the thing: fragrance doesn't last forever, especially if your candles are sitting in a steamy bathroom or on a sunlit windowsill.
 Knowing how to store candles properly is a simple habit that protects your investment, keeps the wax in better shape, and ensures your next burn smells just as dreamy as the last.

-Whether you’re rotating seasonal scents, stocking up on wax refills, or stashing away a gifted candle for later, this guide will help you keep every flame-worthy favorite in top form.
+Whether you're rotating seasonal scents, stocking up on candle refills, or stashing away a gifted candle for later, this guide will help you keep every flame-worthy favorite in top form.

 When candles are exposed to heat, light, moisture, or even strong ambient smells, a few things can happen: